-Argument: String.
+Argument: String.Default: No default.

 A.4.2.2 <erosive>

 Description: A flag controlling whether the surface is erosive or not.
 This affects the extraction of well points from zone logs and post processing.
 Erosiveness in the post processing for all surfaces may be turned off using the element <erode-and-onlap>.